alexisv/blog/docs/_posts/2025-06-08-tanzu-mission-control-self-managed-installation.markdown

 ### Add the tanzu-standard package repository

-This is to the repository where tanzu packages will be downloaded from.
+This repository is where the tanzu packages will be downloaded from.
 Since I have an airgapped environment, I need to specify the private Harbor registry URL, which is `harbor.deephackmode.io/tkg`.

-Also, I also need to specify the Tanzu Standarad Package Repo version, which is `v2024.8.21`.
-To know which version to use according to the TKGM version, review [the version mapping table from the TKGM docs](https://techdocs.broadcom.com/us/en/vmware-tanzu/standalone-components/tanzu-kubernetes-grid/2-5/tkg/about-tkg-plugins.html#:~:text=The%20Tanzu%20Standard%20package%20repository%20version%20that%20works%20with%20the%20TKG%20version){:target="_blank"}.
+Also, I also need to specify the right Tanzu Standarad Package Repo version, which is `v2024.8.21`.
+To know which package repo version to use according to the TKGM version, review [the version mapping table from the TKGM docs](https://techdocs.broadcom.com/us/en/vmware-tanzu/standalone-components/tanzu-kubernetes-grid/2-5/tkg/about-tkg-plugins.html#:~:text=The%20Tanzu%20Standard%20package%20repository%20version%20that%20works%20with%20the%20TKG%20version){:target="_blank"}.

 Make sure that the current cluster context is set to the TKGM workload cluster.
 Run the `tanzu package` command, with the right parameters, to add the repo.
 Remember that I've been using the aliases `t` and `k` for the commands `tanzu` and `kubectl` respectively.

 {% capture tpackage_code %}k config use-context av-wkld-admin@av-wkld
 t package repository add tanzu-standard \
   --url harbor.deephackmode.io/tkg/packages/standard/repo:v2024.8.21 \
   --namespace tkg-system"
 {% endcapture %}
 {% include codeblock.html code=tpackage_code %}